Kerala Adventure Carnival

 Kerala Adventure Carnival is the yearly adventure festival held in Kerala, India.
-Kerala Adventure Carnival is organized by Kerala Tourism and the Youth Welfare Broad.
+Kerala Adventure Carnival is organized by Kerala Tourism and the Youth Welfare Board.
 The adventure festival takes place at Vagamon, a hill station in Kerala.
-The event lasts for 10 days and includes paragliding, paramotoring, off road jeep riding, and a cycling competition.
+The event lasts for 10 days and includes paragliding, paramotoring, off-road jeep riding, and a cycling competition.
 In 2009, it received the award for the Most Innovative Tourism event, from Kerala Tourism.